nathansperry/WVD/README.md

 # WVD
-Set of script and configuration for Windows Virtual Desktop
+Set of scripts and configuration for Windows Virtual Desktop